tricia-holmes/neon-typed/README.md

    ```sh
    npm run dev
    ```
-4. Visit `http://localhost:5173/` to see Neon Typed runnning.
+4. Next, go to [Neon Typed API](https://github.com/tricia-holmes/neon-typed-api) and follow the installation instructions.
-5. Next, go to [Neon Typed API](https://github.com/tricia-holmes/neon-typed-api) and follow the installation instructions.
+5. Once Neon Typed API is setup, visit `http://localhost:5173/` to see the app runnning.
-6. Once Neon Typed API is running, you are all set with running Neon Typed locally! 🎉
+6. You are now all set with running Neon Typed locally! 🎉